 EveryPlate was founded in 2019 as an umbrella company of HelloFresh.
-It was designed to provide families with convenience as well as value, being one of the cheapest meal delivery services to operate in the U.S.
+It was designed to provide families with convenience as well as value, being one of the cheapest meal kit service companies to operate in the U.S.

-EveryPlate states that their primary target audience is busy families who enjoy the comfort of a home-cooked meal.
+EveryPlate states that its primary target audience is busy families who enjoy the comfort of a home-cooked meal.

 This company provides customers with fresh ingredients and crowd-pleasing recipes that require minimal cooking.

-EveryPlate lets you skip weeks, as long as you give them notice a week prior.
+EveryPlate Meals lets you skip weeks, as long as you give them notice a week prior.